-BARB 1090 - Structures of Skin, Scalp, Hair and Facial Treatments (3 credit hours, 5250 minutes)
+BARB 1090 - Structures of Skin, Scalp, Hair and Facial Treatments

 Introduces the theory, procedures, and products used in the care and treatment of the skin, scalp, and hair.
 Provides instruction on the theory and application of techniques in the treatment of the skin, scalp, and hair; and introduces the theory and skills required in massaging the face, preparing the patron for facial treatment, and giving facial treatments for various skin conditions.
 Benefits of facial treatments and massage will be emphasized.
 Emphasis will be placed on work with live models.
-Topics include: treatment theory, basic corrective hair and scalp treatments, plain facial, products and supplies, disease and disorders, implements, products and supplies, disease and disorders, corrective hair and scalp treatments, facial procedures and manipulations, and safety precautions, theory of massage, preparation of patron for massage, massage procedures, facial treatment, types of facials, and facial treatment benefits.
+Topics include: treatment theory, basic corrective hair and scalp treatments, plain facial, products and supplies, disease and disorders, implements, products and supplies, diseases and disorders, implements, facial procedures and manipulations, and safety precautions, theory of massage, preparation of patron for massage, massage procedures, facial treatment, types of facials, and facial treatment benefits.

-BARB 1100 - Barber/Styling Practicum and Internship (3 credit hours, 6750 minutes)
+BARB 1100 - Barber/Styling Practicum and Internship